ansible-collections/ibm_zos_core/docs/source/supplementary.rst

    Support for the encodings listed below does not change often.
 Visit this page to get the latest information on the supported encodings.

-..   do we plan to update this list as and when support changes?
-IF yes, we can add the second line.

 +-------------+
 |Character set|